Women in Bangladesh: Child marriage

 Bangladesh has one of the highest rates of child marriage in the world.
 The practice of dowry, although illegal, contributes to this phenomenon.
 29% of girls get married before age 15 and 65% before the age of 18.
 Government action has had little effect, and has been contradictory: although the government has pledged to end child marriage by 2041, the Prime Minister in 2015 attempted to lower the age of marriage for girls from 18 to 16.
 An exception to the law was instituted so that marriage at 16 is permitted with parental consent.

+Child marriage in Bangladesh has increased since the COVID-19 pandemic, with the country now recording the highest rate in South Asia.
+According to the 2025 United Nations Population Fund report, 51% of Bangladeshi girls are married before the age of 18.
+The rate was around 33% before the pandemic.

+Social activist Rasheda K. Chowdhury stated that "poverty is the primary driver of early marriages," noting that despite having the highest enrollment of girls in secondary schools in the region, Bangladesh continues to struggle due to limited educational access in rural areas and lack of community awareness.
+Azizul Haque of World Vision Bangladesh highlighted that in remote areas, where schooling often ends at eighth grade, girls are perceived as a financial burden, further contributing to early marriage rates.

 Domestic violence

 In 2010, Bangladesh enacted the Domestic Violence (Prevention and Protection) Act, 2010.
 Domestic violence (DV) is accepted by a significant percentage of the population: in the 2011 DHS survey, 32.5% of women said that a husband is justified in hitting or beating his wife for specific reasons (the most common reason given was if the wife "argues with him" – at 22.4%).
 In recent years violence towards women, committed by men, has decreased significantly and is considerably low compared to south Asian countries like Sri Lanka, Nepal, and India.

-Violence towards women is a crime.
-Awareness needs to be raised to uphold women's human rights.